 Think about investing in well built furniture made from solid wood.
 We bought a chunky reclaimed wooden ‘Toaster’ table‘ for our dining room from the Loaf sale a few years back.
 One of the ultimate goals of following biophilia and biophilic design methods is to make our homes a sanctuary away from the daily hustle and bustle, a space that we come back to, to relax, to help us connect with our loved ones, to remind us who we are and what is really important in life, and what better place to come together and relax than around the table?

-There is huge trend in rattan home accessories at the moment that shows no sign of going anywhere, choose a chair or side table that can easily transition from outdoors to indoors, or if that’s too much of an investment there are some really affordable rattan lamp shades or plant pots that can help you achieve some much need biophilia on a budget.
+There is huge trend in rattan home accessories at the moment that shows no sign of going anywhere, choose a chair or side table that can easily transition from outdoors to indoors, or if that’s too much of an investment there are some really affordable rattan lamp shades or plant pots that can help you achieve some much needed biophilic benefits on a budget.

 Make the most out of natural daylight